4.5. Planning for Logistics#

 It works, but can be slow.

-Recall that value iteration starts with an initial guess, \(V^0\), and at each iteration we update our approximation of the value function by the update rule:
+Recall from Section 3.4 that value iteration approximates the optimal value function \(V^*\) by constructing a sequence of estimates.
+The algorithm starts with an initial guess, \(V^0\), and at each iteration we update our approximation of the value function by the update rule:

 (4.50)#\[\begin{equation} V^{k+1}(x) \leftarrow \max_a \left\{ \bar{R}(x,a) + \gamma \sum_{x'} P(x'|x, a) V^k(x') \right\} = \max_a Q(x, a; V^k) \end{equation}\]

-There are ways to deal with this, computationally.
+There are ways to deal with this computationally.
 Indeed, most transitions have zero probability, and hence we could store the CPT in a sparse multi-dimensional array instead.
-Alternatively, we can implement the Q value calculation as a function.
-This is what we will do below, and we will also immediately switch to using the 2D coordinates \((i,j)\) for the discretized cells:
+Alternatively, we can implement the Q value calculation as a function, which is the approach we adopt here.
+The code in Figure 1 uses the 2D coordinates \((i,j)\) for the discretized cells, and implements the function \(Q(x, a; V^k)\) from above in the Q_value function: it deterministically calculates the next state and the reward \(\bar{R}(x,a)\), and combines the reward with the discounted value \(\gamma V^k(x')\) of the next state.

 goal = 35, 50